PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 Now it's to get your first reference customer.
 This means a customer that pays full list price, is using the product as you expect, and would happily recommend you to others.

-# Designing your company to do the above as easily as possible
+# Company Design (to get this done as easily as possible)

 ## Deciding to work with a cofounder